ZaQuarius15/programming-univbasics-4-crud/README.md

 words, you could create an array like the one above that stores both strings and integers.
 However, this is generally discouraged.
 It's best to keep your arrays populated with only one kind of element.

+Remember we're saying that arrays hold collections of similar things: band member names, digits of a phone number, etc. Other programmers will likely want to visit each _element_.
+If I'm totalling an array called `prices`, and the `String` `"baby shark"` is inside, I'm not going to get the result I expect when I try to add up the total of all the prices.

 ## Add Items to an Array